All the Land’s Surface is Medicine

 Edible and Medicinal Plants of Southwest Alaska

-Welcome to this gallery of illustrations for Yungcautnguuq Nunam Qainga Tamarmi: All the Land’s Surface is Medicine: Edible and Medicinal Plants of Southwest Alaska.
+Welcome to this gallery of illustrations for the book Yungcautnguuq Nunam Qainga Tamarmi: All the Land’s Surface is Medicine: Edible and Medicinal Plants of Southwest Alaska.
 Written by cultural anthropologist Ann Fienup-Riordan, the book is on edible and medicinal plants used by the Yup’ik residents of Southwest Alaska.
 This project centers on the preservation and celebration of the utility of native plants.
 Its focus is on documenting and describing Yup’ik traditions, making it possible for this knowledge to be passed down to continuing generations.
 It is intended as a field guide, but also as an enduring record of the Yup’ik elders knowledge about plants and the role plants continue to play in Yup’ik lives.
 More than one hundred elders shared stories with Riordan.